 If you withdraw your authorization, no new information will be collected from you or your biospecimens in the Center for Translational Research.
 In addition, any remaining biospecimen samples that have not already been sent to a researcher will be removed from the tissue bank and destroyed.
 Your medical information will also be removed from the CTR databases.
 However, any biospecimens and medical data already released from the CTR cannot be recovered or returned.

 If you have any questions or are interested in participating, please contact:

-Clinical Research Nurse, CHI Center for Translational Research
+Clinical Research Associate, CHI Center for Translational Research

 Phone: (308) 398-8917